BarioIsCoding/phpht/README.md

+# Phpht - The Best Discord Bypass Tool

+Phpht is a powerful Discord bypass tool that can execute many commands and bypass Discord bans.

+# BanBypass - The Ultimate Discord Ban Bypass

+BanBypass is a powerful Discord ban bypass that automatically generates an account and rejoins servers that you're banned in.
+It shows a notification every time you get banned or kicked in a server

+## Commands

+### /antiban
+Toggles the AntiBan feature

+### /antikick
+Toggles the auto rejoin feature on kick

+### /gen
+Generates a Discord account

+# Stickies - The Message Spammer

+Stickies - also refered to as "Sticky", is a powerful selfbot tool that allows any user to generate sticky messages

+## Commands

+### /stickies_toggle

+Toggles sticky message

+### /ssticky

+Sets the sticky message

+# GroupTools - The Perfect Discord Group DM Manager

 # Nighttweaks - The Ultimate Discord Selfbot

 Nighttweaks is a powerful Discord selfbot that enhances your Discord experience with a wide range of useful commands.
 Whether you want to automate tasks, customize your messages, or simply have more control over your Discord client, Nighttweaks has got you covered.